PrairieLearn/PrairieLearn/rfcs/003-workspaces.md

 ### Questions

 Course staff will declare workspace config per question via `workspace` in `info.json`.
-To begin, the only option will be an image:
+To begin, the only options will be an Docker image and a list of files to be graded:

 ```json
 {